PPC and Google Ads Jargon Buster

 KPI – Key Performance Indicator – The measures of success for a customer.
 Hopefully this would be agreed in advance and might be measured in conversions, clicks, or ROI

 Click – When someone clicks on the advert shown (after searching the keyword associated with the advert).
 This would take them to the chosen destination on the website.
-This shows in the AdWords interface as a number of clicks in the selected time period.
+This shows in the Google Ads interface as a number of clicks in the selected time period.

 Impressions – When the advert is shown (after searching the keyword associated with the advert.
 If this shows or not is driven by Max CPC and Quality Score).
-This shows in the AdWords interface as a number of impressions in the selected time period.
+This shows in the Google Ads interface as a number of impressions in the selected time period.

 Display Network – A collection of websites that accept google advertising to be placed on their pages.
 The ads can be in text, image or video format.

 Campaign – The first and highest in the ladder of the account structure.
 Settings are decided at campaign level.